jackyzha0/quartz/content/notes/22-exam-info.md

 	- Functionality, Messages exchanged, Constraints, …
 	- Differences with and between AGPS, DGPS, RTK GPS

-> [!INFO] be able to explain how GPS works. how do we know position. general funcitonality
+> [!INFO] be able to explain how GPS works. how do we know position. general funcitonality, constraints etc.
+> different types of GPS: what and how.

 - Orientation Sensors:
 	- Accelerometers